Oofty Goofty: Career

 In his 1933 book, The Barbary Coast, Herbert Asbury wrote that Borchardt got the name "Oofty Goofty" from a February 1884 appearance at a Market Street sideshow, where he was billed as the "Wild Man of Borneo".

 Borchardt was covered from head to toe with road tar, into which horsehair was stuck.
 This gave him a savage and ferocious appearance.
 He was then locked in a cage, and people paid a dime to look at the “wild man” supposedly captured in the jungles of Borneo and brought to San Francisco at enormous expense.
 To add to the realism, large chunks of raw meat were poked between the bars by an attendant, and the "wild man" gobbled ravenously, occasionally growling, shaking the bars, and yelping, “Oofty goofty!
 Oofty goofty!”

 Oofty's career as a “wild man” came to an end after about a week, when he took ill, believed to be because he was unable to perspire because of the tar on his skin.
 Doctors at the city's Receiving Hospital tried for days to remove the tar, but could not do so, presumably because of the horsehair.
 The tar finally came off after he was doused with tar solvent and left to lie on the hospital's roof.

 Afterwards, according to an interview he gave in 1900, Oofty worked as baseball team mascot.
 After losing several games, members of the team kicked him and made him walk nearly a hundred miles back home.

-In June 1885, Oofty was charged with libel after claiming a man named C. Linear had offered him $200 to burn his house down.
-Days later he was put into the Home of the Inebriates and was to be examined by the insanity commissioners.
-His status as a deserter was made known and he was sentenced to three years in military prison.
-He attempted to fake epileptic fits, but his ruse was uncovered.
-He later injured himself by jumping off a cliff and was released from service September 18, 1885.
-He then made his way back to San Francisco.

-Early in the 1885 libel case, Oofty gave an interview to the San Francisco Examiner, in which he described the "feat" for which he would become best known:
+Oofty gave an interview to the San Francisco Examiner, in which he described the "feat" for which he would become best known: